fmstacco/data-maturity-assessment/README.md

 ## Content

-* [Alura](https://www.alura.com.br/) to learn Flexbox and Responsiveness concepts.
+* [Alura](https://www.alura.com.br/) to reinforce learning on JavaScript.

-* [Font Awesome](https://fontawesome.com/) - to import the social icons to the website.

 * [Google Fonts](https://fonts.google.com/) - to import the 'Inter' font into the style.css file.

+* [Sweet Alert](https://sweetalert.js.org/) - to import the alert for the unsucessful form submission.

+* [EmailJS](https://www.emailjs.com) - to make the form effective on submitting potential clients data to my email.

 * [W3Schools](https://www.w3schools.com/) - to reinforce learning about coding concepts.

-* [Youtube Professor Jose de Assis](https://www.youtube.com/watch?v=SsOuGMM2_yM&list=PLbEOwbQR9lqySIIlPJ-Qwo4f4HSuXVeWk&index=14) - inspiration for the header - navigation bar with hamburguer menu.
+* [Youtube Gustavo Guanabara](https://www.youtube.com/watch?v=1-w1RfGIov4&list=PLHz_AreHm4dlsK3Nr9GVvXCbpQyHQl1o1) - to reinforce learning on JavaScript.

+* [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - a walkthrough on JavaScript quiz done to practice JavaScript skills.
+[Repository](https://github.com/fmstacco/security-survey).

-* [Youtube - Dev Reis Channel](https://www.youtube.com/watch?v=CFmMNuxZ3YY) - inspiration for the header - navigation bar with hamburguer menu.
+* [Qexpert](https://qexpert.com.br/consultoria/data-analytics/) - inspiration for the development of this quiz.

-## Media

-* [Canva](https://www.canva.com/en_gb/) to design the logo, the color palete and to source images for this website.

 ## Code

+* [The WebShala Youtube channel](https://www.youtube.com/watch?v=J8QbjXdVl9c&list=PLJAFEg3vkcQN6NGwzI0KX_ZC6dLQjkfeU) - the code of this project comes mainly from this tutorial on Youtube from The WebShala channel.
+I decided to choose The WebShala tutorial over the inspirations mentioned below as I could follow the Youtube tutorial and understand every step and also because they teached how to use questions and options randomly.

+* [Simple Personality Quiz](https://github.com/edubz99/Simple-Personality-Quiz) - this repository was also among my initial inspirations for the quiz.

+* [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - this tutorial was my first inpiration for the quiz.
+I even deployed the walkthrough I have done following this tutorial.
+However, I ended up choosig the WebShala tutorial, as this one uses the html as a data base for the questions, not a separated file on JavaScript.

 ## Questions

-[Qexpert](https://qexpert.com.br/consultoria/data-analytics/) - this consulting was the main inspiration for the development of this quiz.
+[Qexpert](https://qexpert.com.br/consultoria/data-analytics/) - the questions for this Data Maturity assessment comes mainly from this website.

+[PGS Soft](https://www.pgs-soft.com/data-services/data-maturity-assessment/) - I have also got some questions from this data maturity assessment.

 [Back to top](<#contents>)